 - Working Voltage: 5 V

 The PINGKO K15 Fitness Tracker is alright, it’s simple to use and keep track of basic fitness readings.
 The battery is shockingly bad though, and I would like to see an upgraded version as soon as possible to at least last 7 days.
 I found the App OK, it’s basic but still usable.

 Overall, if you’re after a basic tracker with a basic App then I suppose this is the one for you, but if like me you prefer something a bit more for your money then I would suggest you look into another model.
 PINGKO as a brand is very good normally and I feel have better fitness tracker models available than the K15.

-If you want the PINGKO K15 for yourself, it’s available only on .
-The RRP for this tracker is £19.95.
+If you want the PINGKO K15 Fitness Tracker for yourself, it’s available for purchase only on Amazon.
+The RRP for this product is £19.95.

 Product sample provided by PINGKO in exchange for a detailed, unbiased review.

 Thank you for taking the time to read my post.
 If you’d like to add a comment or thought on this post, please use the section below.
 I can also be contacted via the online contact form.
 Please subscribe for the latest reviews, news, and discounts.
 Please follow My Helpful Hints on Twitter, Instagram & Facebook too!